luiserdef/twitter-real-verified/.github/ISSUE_TEMPLATE/feature-request-or-thoughts.md

 ---
-name: Feature request or thoughs
+name: Feature request or thoughts
 about: Feature request or thoughts about the extension
 title: ''
 labels: ''